National CineMedia: Niche Industry Leader Selling At An 8-Year Low

 Note: The next few paragraphs are meant to explain a couple points that are important to understand when analyzing National CineMedia's financial statements.

-If NCMI didn't pop up when you ran your last screen for cheap stocks, there's a good reason why.
+If the company didn't pop up when you ran your last screen for cheap stocks, there's a good reason why.
 So far, I've been talking up NCMI's strong free cash flow but haven't mentioned earnings or profit once.
 If you look at the earnings data in isolation, you'll notice that the valuation doesn't look great with a trailing P/E of almost 20.
 This gives an earnings yield, or capitalization rate, of about 5%.
 Further, since the earnings look somewhat weak, the dividend payout ratio also looks scary at over 200%.
 In other words, dividend payments appear to be double earnings which would appear to be unsustainable.

 However, if we compare the earnings to the cash flow numbers, a surprise awaits.
 At a current price of 7.78 and last year's free cash flow per share of 1.96, we get a P/FCF under 4 for an impressive free cash flow yield of over 25%.
-Companies like Enron are notorious for inflating earnings through arcane accounting tricks but in this case, NCMI's earnings are actually much LOWER than we'd expect them to be.
+Companies like Enron are notorious for inflating earnings through arcane accounting tricks, but in this case, NCMI's earnings are actually much LOWER than we'd expect them to be.
 So what gives?
 Why the big disparity between earnings and free cash?

 The explanation has to do with the nuances surrounding the way National CineMedia amortizes its intangible assets.
 If you look at the firm's balance sheet, you'll see that the vast majority of the value on the asset side is in the form of intangible assets.
-These intangibles consist of the long term contracts that NCMI holds with various movie theater chains such as founders AMC, Regal and Cinemark to sell screen time and other opportunities to advertisers.
+These intangibles consist of the long-term contracts that NCMI holds with various movie theater chains such as founders AMC, Regal and Cinemark to sell screen time and other opportunities to advertisers.
 NCMI amortizes these assets (i.e. the contracts) on a straight line basis over their remaining useful lives.
-Now consider that NCMI never purchased these contracts from the founders and indeed, the "price" that NCMI paid basically amounts to their side of the contract- i.e. their agreement to dole out a portion of aggregate advertising revenue to the founders and the other theater operators.
+Now consider that NCMI never purchased these contracts from the founders and indeed the "price" that the company paid basically amounts to its side of the contract- i.e. its agreement to dole out a portion of aggregate advertising revenue to the founders and the other theater operators.

-So if NCMI never paid a price for the vast majority of their assets, how can they assign a value to them?
+So if NCMI never paid a price for the vast majority of its assets, how can it assign a value to them?
 The answer is found on page 7 of the 2016 10-K: NCMI's "intangible assets with its founding members are recorded at the fair market value of NCM, Inc.'s publicly traded stock as of the date on which the common membership units were issued".

 Say what?
-Basically, NCMI issues a special type of stock called a Common Membership Unit to the founders in order to ensure that the founders receive an appropriate share of NCMI's ad revenues designed to correspond with the number of theaters that each founder provides NCMI access to.
-Since the Common Membership Units are interchangeable with NCMI stock, their value is appropriately equal to the value of NCMI's stock.
-And since the firm is (theoretically) getting a square deal here, the value of the contract they receive in exchange for issuing Common Membership Units should be equal to the value of the Units issued.
-Finally, since NCMI issued most of its Membership Units early in its history when the stock traded at higher prices (the 2007 IPO price was $21), the assets currently on the balance sheet are priced higher than any assets that NCMI would acquire today.
-This means that NCMI is still amortizing highly priced intangibles that it acquired over ten years ago.
+Basically, NCMI issues a special type of stock called a Common Membership Unit to the founders in order to ensure that the founders receive an appropriate share of the company's ad revenues designed to correspond with the number of theaters that each founder provides NCMI access to.
+Since the Common Membership Units are interchangeable with the NCMI stock, their value is appropriately equal to the value of the company's stock.
+And since the firm is (theoretically) getting a square deal here, the value of the contract it receives in exchange for issuing Common Membership Units should be equal to the value of the Units issued.
+Finally, since NCMI issued most of its Membership Units early in its history when the stock traded at higher prices (the 2007 IPO price was $21), the assets currently on the balance sheet are priced higher than any assets that the company would acquire today.
+This means that NCMI is still amortizing highly priced intangibles that it acquired over 10 years ago.

 The bottom line is that NCMI has 755.1M worth of rather arbitrarily valued intangible assets on its balance sheet that need to be amortized every single quarter.
 The result is a large and unavoidable accounting expense that has nothing to do with operating performance but which occurs like clockwork every quarter and serves to obscure what would be otherwise very strong earnings.
 The only way NCMI could hope to avoid this amortization expense in the future would be to significantly write down the value of its intangible assets.
-Such an event would be a double-edged sword for the firm because by writing down their intangibles, NCMI's book value would immediately plummet deeper into negative territory but at the same time, reported net income would likely be vastly improved going forward.
+Such an event would be a double-edged sword for the firm because by writing down its intangibles, NCMI's book value would immediately plummet deeper into negative territory, but at the same time, reported net income would likely be vastly improved going forward.

 Now to be clear, I'm not criticizing the accounting rules surrounding the amortization of intangible assets here and clearly NCMI's contracts with the founders have an expiration date so they must be losing value over time.
 However, it's hard not to conclude that the way the assets are valued is quite arbitrary.
 So what can we finally conclude from all this?
 That in the case of National CineMedia, the cash flow statement is the most reliable indicator of actual business performance.
 The income statement is flawed in such a way that strong earnings are obscured by largely arbitrary amortization expenses.
 This is a company with strong EBIT numbers and strong free cash flow.